molepi/omicsPrint/vignettes/omicsPrint.md

 Extract informative SNPs from 450k DNA methylation data
 -------------------------------------------------------

 The 65 SNPs available on the array are not enough to perform sample verification with high confidence.
-Fortunately, several probes on the array contain SNPs occuring frequently in different populations\[@chen2013, @Zhou2016\].
+Fortunately, several probes on the array contain SNPs occuring frequently in different populations(Chen et al. 2013; Zhou, Laird, and Shen 2016).
 We have extended the results of Zhou *et al.* using information from the dutch population [GoNL](http://www.nlgenome.nl/).

 ``` r
 library(DNAmArray)